sebastienfr/picsplit/README.md

 ## Description
 Picture splitter (`picsplit`) is meant to process digital camera DCIM folder in order to split contiguous files (pictures and movies) in dedicated subfolders.

-When 2 pictures are taken with more than an hour between them (configuration parameter), a new folder is created (folder pattern YYYY - MMDD - hhmm) to put the most recent picture in it.
+**Gap-based event detection (v2.1.0+):**
+Files are sorted chronologically and grouped by temporal gaps.
+When the time gap between two consecutive files exceeds the configured `delta` (default: 30 minutes), a new folder is created.
+Each folder is named after the exact timestamp of its first file (pattern: YYYY - MMDD - hhmm).

-The file creation date is used as parameter to split the files.
+The file modification time is used as the grouping parameter.

 Supported extension are the following :